samuel-bohman/my-personal-website/content/project/2017-09-21-most-harmful-weather-events-in-the-usa.md

 ![plot](/img/plot-1.png)

 As can be seen in the plot above, floods have the greatest economic consequences followed by hurricane/typhoon, tornado, storm surge, and hail.

+# Conclusions

+The analysis shows that tornadoes are the most harmul severe weather events with respect to population health, followed by excessive heat, flash floods, heat, and lightning.
+With respect to economic consequences, floods are the most harmful weather events followed by hurricane/typhoon, tornado, storm surge, and hail.